Square-tailed kite

-The square-tailed kite (Lophoictinia isura) is a medium-sized bird of prey in the family Accipitridae, which also includes many other diurnal raptors such as kites, eagles and harriers.
+The square-tailed kite (Lophoictinia isura) is a medium-sized bird of prey native to Australia.
+It is in the family Accipitridae, which also includes many other diurnal raptors such as kites, eagles and harriers.

 Taxonomy

 German naturalist Johann Jakob Kaup described the square-tailed kite in 1847.

 The square-tailed kite is monomorphic with no recorded geographic variations.

 Description

 As an adult the square-tailed kite is a medium-sized raptor, with the following features: